WangcsShuai/kevinzakka.github.io/README.md

 # My blog

-This is my academic blog and my learning journey as a Machine Learner.
+This is my academic blog, in the style of [Andrej Karpathy's](http://karpathy.github.io/).